11bus11/book-store1/README.md

 For the frontend I used the [Shop Homepage](https://startbootstrap.com/template/shop-homepage) from [Start Bootstrap](https://startbootstrap.com).
 It is used for the navbar and footer, as well as for the product cards.

+Some of the code is based on the code snippets provided in the [bootstrap](), and [django]() documentation.

 ### Content and Media
 All pictures of the books are taken by me, and information about who wrote and published the book can be found on the [live site]() on each book's product page.
+The publisher can be seen on the covers.
 The description for the books also tells the user where the description was copied from.

 Erik Vodopivec Forsman, 2022